kelly-olsson/Car-Data-DBSCAN-Cluster-Analysis/README.md

-# Data Analysis and Modeling Repository
+# Car Data Analysis and Clustering

 ## Overview
 This repository contains all the necessary components for conducting a thorough Exploratory Data Analysis (EDA) and running advanced clustering algorithms using DBSCAN.
 It includes Jupyter notebooks for visualizations, datasets for analysis, and the model itself.